Notts County F.C.: Managers

 Jimmy Sirrel had three spells as manager between 1969 and 1987, during which the Magpies won promotion from the Fourth, Third and Second Division.
 Sirrel is regarded as Notts County's greatest manager; a stand at Meadow Lane is named in his honour, and a statue of him and his assistant Jack Wheeler can be found near the ground, as can a mural of Sirrel with his Forest counterpart Brian Clough.
 Neil Warnock was appointed manager in 1989, and he oversaw successive promotions from the Third to First Division via the play-offs and a single season in the top flight.
 By 1997, the Magpies were in the Third Division (the fourth tier, now League Two), and Sam Allardyce led them to the divisional title.

 Notts began the 2009–10 season under the leadership of Ian McParland before he was sacked in October 2009, and his replacement Hans Backe lasted only seven games before his resignation in December 2009.
 It was under Backe's eventual successor Steve Cotterill that the Magpies clinched the League Two championship.
 Cotterill could not be persuaded to remain at the club at the end of the title-winning season, and there were frequent changes of manager under Ray Trew's chairmanship, contributing to instability and disillusionment among fans.
 By 2019, Notts were a non-League club; it was under head coach Luke Williams that the Magpies returned to the Football League in 2023.
-The club's current head coach is Stuart Maynard, who was appointed to the role in January 2024.
+The club's current head coach is Martin Paterson, who was appointed to the role in June 2025 and guided Notts to League One, winning the 2026 League Two play-off final.